-The first video starts at 8:24 p.m. and shows a police officer arriving at the intersection of East Raines and Ross Roads, where several officers shout obscenities at Nichols to get out of his car.
+The first video starts at 8:24 p.m. and shows a police officer arriving at the East Raines and Ross Roads intersection, where several officers yell obscenities at Nichols to get out of his car.

 One opens the driver’s door, pulls Nichols out and forces him to the ground.

 “I didn’t do anything,” Nichols says as officers bark simultaneous and conflicting orders at him.

 “Bitch, get your hands behind your back before I break them,” one officer yells.
 He then yells at Nichols that “I’m going to kick your ass”.